Understanding Prompt Management in GitHub Repositories: A Call for Best Practices: Patterns and Chaos in Prompt Management

 \subsection{Uneven Distribution and Prompt Duplication}

-\textbf{The distribution of the number of prompts across GitHub repositories is highly skewed, with 8.7\% of GitHub repositories containing over 90\% of all collected prompts.} Figure~\ref{fig:format_and_num_prompts} (b) shows a heavily concentrated distribution of prompts, with the top eight repositories accounting for 90.8\% of the collected data.
+\textbf{The distribution of the number of prompts across GitHub repositories is highly skewed, with 8.7\% of GitHub repositories containing over 90\% of all collected prompts.} Figure~\ref{fig:format_and_num_prompts} (c) shows a heavily concentrated distribution of prompts, with the top eight repositories accounting for 90.8\% of the collected data.
 Notably, the six largest repositories are all categorized as prompt collections and account for 88.8\% of the data.
 Such a heavily skewed distribution raises concerns regarding representativeness for researchers mining prompts from GitHub.
-Consequently, researchers should carefully target relevant repository categories following their specific research aims.
+To address this imbalance in our own study, we do not treat the dataset as a homogeneous whole; instead, we stratify our subsequent quality analyses by repository category (i.e., Collection, Application, and Courseware).
+This ensures that the distinct characteristics of specialized application prompts are not overshadowed by the sheer volume of prompts in collection repositories.
+Consequently, we recommend that future researchers also carefully target relevant repository categories following their specific research aims.
 Specifically, prompt collection repositories are better suited to large-scale analyses since they contain vast quantities of prompts~(with a median of 20 prompts).
 In contrast, prompt application repositories generally contain fewer but more specialized prompts~(with a median of 1 prompt), which is ideal for research that requires understanding and analysis of repositories that maintain individual prompts.

-\textbf{Prompt duplication occurs in 23.9\%~(22 out of 92) of the repositories.} Our analysis reveals that 10.1\%~(2,507 out of 24,800) of the analyzed prompts are duplicates~(i.e., 100\% identical in content).
-We observe prompt duplication both within repositories~(internal duplication) and across multiple repositories~(external duplication).
-Specifically, internal duplication occurs in 13.0\%~(12 out of 92) of repositories, involving 1,846 duplicated instances derived from 830 unique prompts, reflecting inefficiencies in organization and maintenance practices.
-External duplication occurs in 16.3\%~(15 out of 92) of repositories, involving 661 duplicated instances derived from 260 unique prompts, indicating potential contamination risks and difficulties in tracking different versions of the same prompt.
+\textbf{While 10.1\%~(2,507 out of 24,800) of the analyzed prompts are exact duplicates, 38.5\%~(9,553 out of 24,800) are semantic duplicates.} We observe prompt duplication both within repositories~(internal duplication) and across multiple repositories~(external duplication).
+Specifically, internal exact duplication occurs in 13.0\%~(12 out of 92) of repositories, whereas internal semantic duplication occurs in 30.4\%~(28 out of 92) repositories, reflecting inefficiencies in organization and maintenance practices.
+Furthermore, external exact duplication occurs in 16.3\%~(15 out of 92) of repositories, while external semantic duplication occurs in 34.8\%~(32 out of 92) of repositories.
+These results indicate potential contamination risks and difficulties in tracking different versions of the same prompt.